 A competitive and equitable tax system creates jobs and strengthens the economy.
-With 5.4 million more people expected to call Florida home by 2030, Florida will need to create 2 million jobs to maintain a 5 percent unemployment.
+With 26 million people expected to call Florida home by 2030, Florida will need to create 1.7 million jobs.
 One key to creating jobs for this growing population will be a competitive and equitable tax system.
 Yet, Florida is the only state in the nation that taxes businesses on rent – setting up discouraging and discriminatory tax policies.

 Florida’s Competitiveness Agenda

 In order for Florida’s businesses to grow and remain competitive the Florida Chamber will continue to support: